Can You Use Pronouns In A Research Paper

 3. Consistency: Maintain consistency in pronoun usage throughout the paper.
 If you refer to a study using "it" in one section, continue using "it" throughout the paper.
 Inconsistency can lead to confusion.

 5. Avoid Gendered Pronouns When Possible: When discussing a group of researchers, use "they" (singular they) instead of he/she, unless the gender is explicitly known and crucial to the context.
-However, note that the singular "they" is still under debate in some academic circles.
+That said, note that the singular "they" is still under debate in some academic circles.
 Adhere to the style guide of your institution or journal.

 Examples of Effective and Ineffective Pronoun Use